What is counselling and how does it work?

 - help you in developing the trust and confidence needed to cope with challenging situations

 - if required, advise you where you can seek further help

 How frequent are the sessions and how long does it take?

-The counsellor will see you either once a week or once a fortnight, depending on your needs and availability of the counsellor.
+The counsellor will contract with you for six sessions either once a week or once a fortnight, depending on your needs and availability of the counsellor.

 The number of sessions required for you to feel a positive effect varies.
 Many students feel much better after only one or two sessions of counselling.
 However, some students wish to come to counselling for longer than that.
 Counselling exceeding six sessions may be offered in some cases, depending on availability and waiting lists.
 If a student requires long term therapy, their counsellor will give them names and numbers of external therapists/ agencies available in Dublin.